evan-forbes/UniswapMoonbeamPost/README.md

 };
 ```
 If you don't feel like doing all of that, then you can just clone a single repo [here](https://github.com/evan-forbes/UniswapMoonbeamPost) where I've done all the work for you.
 Well, you're still going to have to run `npm install` in each of the 5 directories... and compile the contracts of course.

 Now is a good time to debug, and make sure that all of our projects compile.
 Run
 `truffle compile`
 in each project and make sure that they compile completely.
 There may be a few `warnings`, mainly that we aren't using some variables in our Propane contract.
 For our purposes, this is fine.

 Lastly, we're going to have to change how truffle deploys each contract.
-An easy rule of thumb, is to look at the `constructor` function located in each contract we're deploying.
+An easy rule of thumb is to look at the `constructor` function located in each contract we're deploying.
 We're going to need to supply all of the arguments required by the `constructor` function to our deployer functions.
 For example, the `weth` contract directory doesn't require any arguments in its contructor, so to deploy, we simply have to tell truffle to deploy it.
 We do that using our `migrations` folder in each directory.
 Go into the `weth` directory and check out the `2_deploy_weth9.js` file.
 ```Javascript
 var weth = artifacts.require("WETH9")
 module.exports = function(deployer) {